Fitbit Sense, Versa 3, and Inspire 2 wearables now on sale in the U.S.

 Fitbit expanded its smartwatch lineup last month with the Sense and Versa 3.
 While both watches went up for pre-order on the same day of their announcement, they are finally hitting store shelves today, along with the low-cost Fitbit Inspire 2 fitness tracker.

-The Fitbit Inspire 2 comes with an improved design and over 20 workout modes.
-Battery life is another area where the Inspire 2 is a major upgrade over its predecessor.
+The Fitbit Inspire 2 has a more streamlined design compared to its predecessor and offers over 20 workout modes.
+Battery life is another area where the Inspire 2 is a major upgrade over the Inspire.
 Fitbit claims the fitness tracker can last over 10 days on a single charge.

 Fitbit has also announced a major update to Fitbit OS, which it says has been designed exclusively for Versa 3 and Sense smartwatches.
 Fitbit OS 5.0 comes with several new UI elements, faster navigation, and a bunch of general usability improvements.
 Unfortunately, Fitbit has confirmed that it has no plans of bringing OS 5.0 to any of its older devices.